json-event-sourcing/pincette-json-streams/docs/custom_jslt.md

 This function requires exactly three arguments.
 The first one is a JSON object.
 The second one is a JSON pointer and the last one is the value that is set in the object at the given location.
 The result is a new JSON object.

+## substr

+This function requires two or three arguments: a string, a start index and optionally an end index.
+The default of the latter is the length of the string.
+The function returns the substring of the given string.

 ## trace

 It requires one argument, which is returned unmodified.
 As a side-effect the argument is traced in the Java logger `pincette-json-streams`.